Absurd00x/SeleniumParsingThreading/README.md

-# SeleniumThreadingDeamons
+# SeleniumParsingThreading
-University task by Sumkin
+University task from Sumkin (most of it)